Top-down view of dried Huang Qi slices spilling from a kraft package onto a clay-colored background.

 Can I take Astragalus every day long-term?

-Traditional use supports daily consumption of Astragalus for extended periods, often 8-12 weeks at a time.
-Many practitioners recommend cycling: take consistently for 2-3 months, then break for 2-4 weeks before resuming.
+Traditional use supports daily Astragalus for extended periods of 8 to 12 weeks at a time, with many practitioners recommending a 2 to 4 week break before resuming.
 This cycling approach respects the body's need for variety and prevents potential over-tonification.
-That said, some traditional formulas include Astragalus for continuous use in cases of chronic deficiency.
-Work with a knowledgeable practitioner to determine the optimal schedule for your constitution and health goals.
+Some traditional formulas include Astragalus for continuous use in cases of chronic deficiency, so work with a knowledgeable practitioner to determine the optimal schedule for your constitution.

 How does Astragalus compare to other adaptogens like Ashwagandha?